Buyer's Guide — 2026

 How much does a PMS for a boutique hotel cost?

 Boutique-hotel PMS pricing typically ranges from €40 to €500 per month depending on features and property size.
-Amenitiz starts at €42/month, Cloudbeds and Mews are quoted per room and typically run €80–€300/month for a 15-room property.
+International platforms are usually quoted per room and run €80–€300/month for a 15-room property, often with channel manager, POS or payments billed as add-ons.
 BESA OS offers flexible pricing for Albanian boutique hotels, typically €1,000–€2,000 per year for the full bundle including fiscal compliance.

 What features does a boutique hotel really need from a PMS?